 The advent of new technology has introduced ELDs or electronic logging devices in the trucking industry.
 As a result, most truckers are now implementing these devices in a bid to harness their varied benefits.
-But, the primary one is that ELD connectivity helps managers to analyze all kinds of collected data and use that to their advantage.
+But, the primary one is that ELD connectivity helps managers to analyze all kinds of collected data.
+And by doing so, managers can use data to their advantage.
 That is, make data-driven business decisions that help cut down operating costs significantly and maximize profits.

-Although electronic logging devices can help you reach high levels of safety, saving, and efficiency, it’s critical to ensure that data collected is useful for managers.
+Electronic logging devices can help you reach high levels of safety, saving, and efficiency.
+Nevertheless, it’s critical to ensure that data collected is useful for managers.
 Put simply, you need to eliminate the likelihood of errors occurring during and after implementation.
 But how do you make that happen?
 If that’s one of your worries, or don’t know where to start with ELD compliance, TruckingOffice has got your back.

 In today’s post, we take a look at several ways to help you make your ELD data useful for managers by avoiding possible implementation mistakes.